Volunteer Monitoring

 Priority Hemlock Forest Survey Sites

-Plantations has mapped the hemlock forests surrounding known hemlock woolly adelgid locations in our area, and prioritized locations for detection monitoring.
-Through a network of recently-trained volunteers, our goal is to survey these areas and report all findings by mid-April, 2009.
+Cornell Botanic Gardens has mapped the hemlock forests surrounding known hemlock woolly adelgid locations in our area, and prioritized locations for detection monitoring.
+Through a network of recently-trained volunteers, our goal is to survey area hemlock forests areas and report all findings, positive and negative, annually.